Tunable Holstein model with cold polar molecules

-In summary, we have shown that rotational excitons in an ensemble of $^1\Sigma$ molecules trapped in an optical lattice can interact with the vibrational motion of the molecules in the lattice potential, and that this interaction is described by a generalized Holstein model with tunable parameters.
-A {\it dc} electric field can be used to modify the strength of the exciton-phonon interaction.
-We demonstrate that it is possible to dynamically change the character of excitation energy transfer from coherent to incoherent, and to induce the self-trapping of an extended exciton state, by increasing the field strength.
-Similar effects can be observed by decreasing the oscillation frequency of the molecules in the lattice.
+{\it Discussion}.- We have shown that the translational and rotational states of polar molecules trapped in an optical lattice can interact in the presence of a DC electric field.
+This interaction is described by a generalized polaron model with tunable parameters.
+All the terms in the Hamiltonian can be dynamically tuned by varying the DC electric field or the lattice laser intensity.

+These results suggest the possibility of using cold polar molecules for quantum simulation of excitation energy transfer processes that occur at high temperatures in solids and mesoscopic systems of biological interest \cite{Engel:2007,Scholes:2006, Agranovich:2008}.
+Despite the physico-chemical differences between these systems and cold polar molecules, they are described by the same Hamiltonian, and it should be possible to use the latter to experimentally study the role of environmental noise in the efficiency of quantum transport \cite{Caruso:2009,Rebentrost:2009,Segal:2007}.
+In addition, polar molecules can also be used to explore the strong coupling regime of exciton-phonon interaction, which may provide insight into some of the open questions of polaron physics, such as the role of the lattice dynamics in the mechanism of high-$T_c$ superconductivity \cite{Alexandrov:1995}.